-- Starting in 2011, enrollees received a 50% discount on brand-name prescription drugs covered by Medicare Part D. The discount will begin to increase starting in 2013 until enrollees pay just 25% of the cost of brand-name drugs in 2020.
+- Enrollees receive a 50% discount on brand-name prescription drugs covered by Medicare Part D. The discount will begin to increase starting in 2013 until enrollees pay just 25% of the cost of brand-name drugs in 2020.

-- Starting in 2011, enrollees also received a 7% discount on generic drugs covered by Medicare Part D. The discount will grow 7% each year until enrollees pay just 25% of the cost of generic drugs in 2020.
+- Enrollees also receive a discount on generic drugs covered by Medicare Part D. The discount started at 7% in 2011 and will grow 7% each year until enrollees pay just 25% of the cost of generic drugs in 2020.

 If you are a Medicare patient, you no longer have to pay any costs associated with preventive services that Medicare currently offers.
 Starting in 2014, the oldest people in a health insurance plan will pay no more than 3 times the rate paid by the youngest people in the plan.